sullen and ill-tempered; showing a gloomy or surly disposition

 Cheerful, joyful, lighthearted, sunny, lively, bright

-- The morose atmosphere in the office was palpable, as everyone seemed to be in a bad mood.
+The morose atmosphere in the office was palpable as everyone worked in silence, devoid of any cheerfulness.

-Morose refers to someone who is habitually sullen, gloomy, or in a bad mood.
-A morose person may exhibit a lack of energy, motivation, or interest in life, and may appear indifferent or uninterested in the things and people around them.
-Moroseness can be a temporary state or a persistent condition, depending on the individual and their circumstances.
-It may be caused by inner struggles, dissatisfaction, or disillusionment.
+The usage of “morose” describes someone who is gloomy, sullen, or ill-tempered, often displaying a lack of interest or enthusiasm.
+The term highlights a person’s tendency to be withdrawn, melancholic, or introspective.
+It conveys a sense of sadness or a somber mood that may be caused by inner struggles, dissatisfaction, or disillusionment.
 Morose behavior can have negative effects on the individual and those around them, as it can lead to feelings of hopelessness, isolation, or frustration.
 On the other hand, it may also be a sign of a deeper emotional or psychological issue that requires attention and support.
 For example, it may be caused by emotional distress, physical health problems, or life events such as loss, disappointment, or trauma.

 As an adjective, “morose” emphasizes the mood or disposition of an individual.
 It is commonly used to describe someone who exhibits a gloomy or pessimistic outlook, lacking in cheerfulness or optimism.
 The term can also be applied to situations, environments, or atmospheres that evoke a sense of sadness or desolation.

 Variations of the word “morose” include “morosely” as an adverb form and “moroseness” as a noun form.

 Understanding the history and usage of “morose” reminds us of the complexities of human emotions and the diverse range of moods and dispositions we may encounter.
 It encourages empathy and understanding when interacting with individuals who may be experiencing a somber or melancholic state.
 Recognizing and acknowledging someone’s morose demeanor can foster compassion and provide support in times of emotional turmoil.